msd/sha2/README.md

 # SHA-256 implementation

 This is an implementation of the hashing algorithm SHA-256.
-Written in C++ and using C++20 features.
+Written in C++ and using C++23 features.
-This is a learning exercise and has helped me better understard C++ templates as well as learning new features released in the C++20 standard.
+This is a learning exercise and has helped me better understard C++ templates as well as learning new features in C++.
 This program is not intended for any serious use nor does it have security in mind.

 Source: [RFC6234](https://datatracker.ietf.org/doc/html/rfc6234)